beetrootpaul/dart-07-beetpx/README.md

 - type checking is NOT performed here

 In other words:
-- run `npm run typecheck:watch` in parallel for a type checking
+- run `npm run tsc:watch` in parallel for a type checking
 - if you run `npm run syncAssets:watch`, then saving changes in asset files in `assets/` will make the game reload

 ## Game cover